 The Blanton’s presentation is organized by Claire Howard, Assistant Curator, Modern and Contemporary Art.

-Funding for this exhibition at the Blanton is provided in part by Ellen and David Berman.
+Generous support for this exhibition at the Blanton is provided by Michael Chesser, with additional support from Ellen and David Berman.

 Kwame Brathwaite, Sikolo Brathwaite wearing a headpiece designed by Carolee Prince, African Jazz-Art Society & Studios (AJASS), Harlem, circa 1968 (detail); from Kwame Brathwaite: Black Is Beautiful (Aperture, 2019), Courtesy the artist and Philip Martin Gallery, Los Angeles